jerrykuch/containerized-cassandra-cluster/README.md

 ```
 docker exec cass1 cqlsh -e "DESCRIBE keyspaces"

-# Or in interactive shell mode
+# Or to get an interactive cqlsh shell
 docker exec -it cass1 cqlsh
 ```
-or using the provided `cqlsh.sh` script:
+You can also use the provided `cqlsh.sh` script:
 ```
 cqlsh.sh node_container_name [other_args_to_cqlsh]
 ```